Last Updated on April 3, 2022 by Andrew Culture

 In One’s Element

-The microphone arrived for review in a cardboard shop-shelf box and inside was 3 other smaller boxes: one for the microphone, one for the cradle and one for the pop filter.
+The microphone arrived for review in a cardboard shop-shelf box and inside were 3 other smaller boxes: one for the microphone, one for the cradle and one for the pop filter.
 True to their aim of reducing environmental impact, the only piece of plastic insight was that used to wrap the microphone itself and I would suggest that, with the addition of a small amount of silica, this was purely to keep moisture away during transportation.
 The main box is proudly adorned with the phrase “Your complete recording solution.”

 So, is it?

-Billed as a studio microphone, the one and a half inch diaphragm has a Mylar membrane and a side-address capsule that is based on the dynamic microphone principle of a moving coil design.
+Billed as a studio microphone, the one and a half-inch diaphragm has a Mylar membrane and a side-address capsule that is based on the dynamic microphone principle of a moving coil design.
 It’s incredibly light though, which is somewhat off-putting when you first pick it up but the casing and grille is made of sturdy metal.
 There are no pads or filters, but the front and rear have a smooth waveguide-type styling under the grille to help direct sound to where it needs to be.
-How big a part this plays on the sound of microphone is hard to tell, but it exhibits a tight cardioid pattern (similar to the Origin) which will be great for reducing any room reflection or spill from other instruments.
+How big a part this plays on the sound of the microphone is hard to tell, but it exhibits a tight cardioid pattern (similar to the Origin) which will be great for reducing any room reflection or spill from other instruments.

 The cradle and pop shield are stock Aston products to give the package a bespoke feel and both are made out of rigid plastic.
 Once slipped into the cradle, clips locate into two slots on the mic and can be secured with one hand.
 It holds the mic remarkably well, allowing it to be positioned accurately, although you must ensure it is clipped in properly.